-The Heritage Skills Training Academy is a well-established part of the Railway's operation, and currently receives the majority of its funding from the SVR Charitable Trust.
+The Heritage Apprenticeship Scheme (HAS) is a well-established part of the Railway's operation, and currently receives the majority of its funding from the SVR Charitable Trust.

 Within the Academy's four-year scheme, a number of young people work and learn across the different departments; locomotive running, boiler shop, carriage mechanical, and carriage bodywork.

 Initially, apprentices rotate around these departments to gain experience and knowledge across a range of trades.
 After two years, they're assigned to one of the departments to pursue a specialisation.

 As well as intensive on-the-job training, apprentices work towards nationally-recognised NVQ 2 and 3 level qualifications.

 As the apprentices gain experience, the Railway is able to use their skills to take on outside contract work for other heritage organisations.
 This brings in additional income to the Railway, all of which can be channelled back into restoration projects.
 For example, one of our apprentices was involved in servicing two batches of locks for the Kent and East Sussex Railway.

 The Railway also trains apprentices on shorter courses in specialised areas such as heritage signal maintenance and boiler shop work.